DesayoEm/CoreTelecoms_customer_complaint_pipeline/docs/installation.md

 -- Set as default warehouse
 USE WAREHOUSE COMPUTE_WH;
 ```

-**Cost Optimization**: X-SMALL warehouse costs ~$2/hour when running.
-Auto-suspend ensures you only pay when actively querying.

 ### Step 6: Create Service Account for Airflow

 Create dedicated user for pipeline: